Terms and conditions

 Users should be aware that any such use could attract liability for breach of copyright or defamation and, in some circumstances, could constitute a contempt of court.

 You may use and re-use Crown copyright material from this website, other than the Royal Arms and departmental or agency logos, under the terms of the Open Government Licence, provided it is reproduced accurately and not in a misleading context.

 The above does not extend to material identified as copyright of a third party or video footage of past proceedings.
 Authorisation to reproduce material identified as third-party copyright must be obtained from the copyright holders concerned.

 For further information on Crown copyright policy and licensing arrangements, see the guidance featured on The National Archives website.

 We make every effort to check and test material at all stages of production.
 We cannot accept any responsibility for any loss, disruption or damage to your data or your computer system which may occur whilst using material derived from this website.

 The Supreme Court website is maintained for your personal use and viewing.
 Access and use by you of this site constitutes acceptance by you of these terms and conditions that take effect from the date of first use.

-The Supreme Court website and material relating to Government information, products and services (or to third party information, products and services), is provided 'as is', without any representation or endorsement made and without warranty of any kind whether express or implied, including but not limited to the implied warranties of satisfactory quality, fitness for a particular purpose, non-infringement, compatibility, security and accuracy.
+The Supreme Court website and material relating to Government information, products and services or to third party information, products and services, is provided 'as is'.
+It is provided without any representation or endorsement made and without warranty of any kind whether express or implied.
+This includes but is not limited to the implied warranties of satisfactory quality, fitness for a particular purpose, non-infringement, compatibility, security and accuracy.

 These terms and conditions shall be governed by and construed in accordance with the laws of England and Wales.
 Any dispute arising under these terms and conditions shall be subject to the exclusive jurisdiction of the courts of England and Wales.